It’s a common fact that we as humans prefer straight levelled horizons and don’t respond well to things being

-It’s all about maintaining balance, like a good balanced diet it is important that elements in your photo are balanced.
+It’s all about maintaining balance, like a well-balanced diet it is important that elements in your photo are balanced.
 Whether it be where the sea meets the sky, the wall meets the ground or the wall meets the ceiling.

 A mind is a powerful tool.
 Uneven horizon lines throw the subconscious perception off balance.
 It’s unnatural for us to see a wonky horizon line.
 It can trick the eye into thinking objects are “falling” or “leaning” when in fact they aren’t.
 The eye is always drawn to lines, therefore when taking your photograph you must keep in mind any lines that are in the composition.

 Simply by creating that horizontal or vertical ‘straight’ line it changes the impact and whole visual of the shot.
 For example: In this photograph, you can see the horizon line is slanted and the impact isn’t as effective.

 When the image is aligned it makes a huge difference as the visual impact is much more powerful.

 Take time to really focus on the composition and plan your shot.
 Always pay attention to your framing, look for any objects or points of focus that you can use as a visual guide within the shot.

 A great way to start is using your ‘viewfinder grid display’ on your camera.
 Alternatively, if you have a mirrorless camera you can generally use grids.

 You should then see a display like this: